ymwjbxxq/aws-batch-s3-transfer/README.md

 ### Why? ###

-Because lambda timeout after 15 minutes, imagine that you want to move files from A to B and this process takes more than 15 minutes.
+Because lambda timeout after 15 minutes, imagine that you want to move files from A to B, and this process takes more than 15 minutes.
-The [child_process](https://nodejs.org/api/child_process.html) allows you to call external programs in this case aws-cli but it could be anything.
+The [child_process](https://nodejs.org/api/child_process.html) allows you to call external programs, in this case, aws-cli, but it could be anything.